-On August 13, NEPOOL filed changes to the NEPOOL Agreement (the "Amendments") implemented by the One Hundred Thirty-Second Agreement Amending New England Power Pool Agreement ("132nd Agreement").
+As previously reported, on August 13, NEPOOL filed changes to the NEPOOL Agreement (the "Amendments") implemented by the One Hundred Thirty-Second Agreement Amending New England Power Pool Agreement ("132nd Agreement").
 The Amendments make clear that NEPOOL membership is not open to Press.
 Specifically, the Amendments prohibit Press from becoming a NEPOOL Participant or the designated representative of a Participant.
 A November 1, 2018 effective date was requested.
 The 132nd Agreement was approved in balloting following the Summer Meeting.
-Comments on this filing are due September 14.
+Comments on this filing were due September 14.70